Domaine Trimbach - Riesling 2022

 About the wine:

-Riesling 2022 is a blend of estate-grown fruit and fruit bought from all over Alsace, with a not inconsiderable proportion from Grand Cru vineyards, plus fruit from the estate's young vines and fruit from Grands Crus that has been brought in, mainly on limestone soils, but with some sandstone and volcanic elements.
-A lovely crackle of flint mingles with a touch of chamomile and bright notes of dried lemon, resulting in an aromatic nose.
-The palate is juicy, full of energy, with a slight astringency of citrus peel and pith complementing the exuberance.
-The 2022 has great tension, dryness and energy.
-(Bone-dry)
+The 2022 Riesling is a blend of grapes from the estate and grapes sourced throughout Alsace, including a significant proportion from Grand Cru vineyards, as well as grapes from the estate’s young vines and Grand Cru grapes, primarily grown on limestone soils, though with some sandstone and volcanic elements.
+A lovely crackle of flint mingles with a hint of chamomile and vibrant notes of dried lemon, creating an aromatic nose.
+The palate is juicy and full of energy, with a slight astringency of citrus peel and pith that complements this exuberance.
+The 2022 exhibits beautiful tension, a lovely dryness, and plenty of energy.
+(Bone dry)

 James Suckling